preludeorg/libraries/README.md

 prelude iam create-account
 ```

-> If you use [Build](https://build.preludesecurity.com) you can export your credentials and use those.
+> Alternatively, if you use [Build](https://build.preludesecurity.com) you can export your credentials from inside the application.

 ## Getting started